Clive Shields: Early career

 Shields was born in Hamilton, and attended a local state school and the University High School.
 He entered Trinity College in 1901, while studying medicine at the University of Melbourne.
 He excelled academically, served as president of the Dialectic Club, before graduating in 1906.
 Shields worked as a resident surgeon at the Melbourne, Children's and Infectious Diseases Hospital before moving to Western Australia in November 1907 to take up the position of hospital superintendent at Broad Arrow.
-He was practising at Davyhurst in 1908; later positions in Western Australia included service as medical officer at Meekatharra (1910–1914) and Cue (1916–1918).
+He was practising at Davyhurst in 1908; later positions in Western Australia included service as a medical officer at Meekatharra (1910–1914) and Cue (1916–1918).
 He announced his resignation from his position at Cue in November 1917, intending to enlist in the Army Medical Corps in World War I; a replacement was appointed in January 1918, and newspaper reports in February and April stated that he was travelling prior to enlisting, but there are no reports of him serving in World War I.

 Shields moved back to Victoria permanently in 1919, and settled at Malmsbury.
 He retired from medical practice in 1928.
 He was active in the local Church of England, and was secretary of the Malmsbury sustenance committee from 1930 to 1932.
 He was endorsed as the United Australia Party candidate for Castlemaine and Kyneton at the 1932 state election, defeating two other candidates for preselection, and went on to win the election, defeating incumbent Labor MP Jessie Satchell by more than 400 votes.
 He had been strongly supported by Melbourne newspaper The Argus.